Showing top 0 results 0 results found

 - It's time for some Santa Banter! - Phrasee

-- What will you put under the ? – Fortnum and Mason
+- What will you put under the tree? – Fortnum and Mason

 - Merry Crustmas!
 Surprise your family with a pizza dinner! – Pizza Express

-7 Subject line best practices to boost open rates
+Seven best practices to boost your open rates

-Tip #1: Write with the Audience and Goal in mind.
-Although this is a no brainer, but one of the common mistakes email marketers make is not conveying the goal of the email in the subject line.
+Although this is a no-brainer, one of the common mistakes email marketers make is not conveying the goal of the email in the subject line.
 The subject line "My biggest sale of the year is coming." by online cosmetic retailer Frank Body clearly conveys the goal of the email.

-Tip #2: Add personalization in the form of past purchase reference or at least ‘first name’ in your subject line.
-Holidays is the time to be close to your dear ones.
+Refer to past purchases or mention the recipient’s name in your subject line.
+The holiday season is the time to be close to your dear ones.
 Show some love to your subscribers as well by adding a touch of personalization.
 By adding the first name in the subject line "Go Madbury, Kevin," Cadbury increased curiosity.

-By doing this, you'll have a clear idea of what your email communicates and help you condense it into a subject line.
+By doing this, you'll have a clear idea of what your email communicates, and it'll be easier to condense your message into a subject line.

-At the end, it all boils down to getting good open rates, having fun along the way, and convincing your subscribers to take desired actions.
+At the end of the day, it all boils down to getting good open rates, having fun along the way, and convincing your subscribers to take desired actions.
 You don’t have to come up with anything outlandish.
 The most important thing is to stand out from hundreds of other emails your subscribers get every day.
-Be creative with your holiday email subject lines and always check them on mobile devices to make sure it is not broken at an awkward point.
+Be creative with your holiday email subject lines and always check them on mobile devices to make sure they don’t break up at an awkward point.